Nayma-Amin/Nayma-Amin/README.md

 ### 🚀 About Me

 - 🎓 **CSE Graduate** at East West University
-- 👩‍💻 Enthusiastic about **Web && App Development** — exploring projects
+- 👩‍💻 Passionate about **Web && App Development** — exploring projects
 - 🤝 Eager to explore the dynamic world of software engineering and add novel projects

 ---